September 6, 2021

 When I’m writing a pitch, I factor that research time into the assignment.
 If I spend the right amount of time on the pitch and it gets accepted, I’m probably one-third to half way done the writing in a sense.

-Tags: content strategy, freelance rates, freelance writer, freelance writing tips, freelancer, full time freelance, making six figures freelancing, productivity, side hustle, six figure freelancing, six figure income, six-figure freelancer, time management
+Tags: content strategy, freelance rates, freelance writer, freelance writing, freelance writing tips, freelancer, freelancing, full time freelance, making six figures freelancing, productivity, side hustle, six figure freelancing, six figure income, six-figure freelancer, time management

 Diana can help with: